 While the world is uncertain, the love of a companion animal is not.
-And thankfully, more people are taking time with their pets during the pandemic, while others are opening their homes for a new four-legged friend.
-After all, we know the love of a cat and dog is unconditional and there are many health benefits to caring for a furry friend.
-Something so important during this time of need.
+After all, we know the love of a cat or dog is unconditional, and there are many health benefits to caring for a furry friend, including senior pets.

-So, where is the best place to get a companion animal?
-The shelter of course, or a local rescue group.
-If being a full-time pet parent isn’t conducive, fostering a pet is just as rewarding and guaranteed to save a life.
-Sadly though, seniors are often overlooked, as are black animals, and are typically the first to be euthanized.
-There seems to be a pre-judgement when it comes to seniors…. they are untrainable, you won’t have them as long, or they come with issues.
+So, where is the best place to find a companion animal?
+The shelter, of course, or a local rescue group.
+If being a full-time pet parent isn’t conducive, fostering a pet is just as rewarding and is guaranteed to save a life.
+Sadly though, seniors, as with black animals, are often overlooked and are typically the first to be euthanized.
+There seems to be a pre-judgment when it comes to seniors…. they are untrainable, you won’t have them as long, or they come with issues.

-Here’s the real truth – shelters, more often than not, accidently overage animals.
-Since examining the teeth is one of the best ways to determine an animal’s age, stray or uncared for animals are at a disadvantage.
+Here’s the real truth, though: shelters, more often than not, accidentally over-age animals.
+Since examining the teeth is one of the best ways to determine an animal’s age, stray or uncared-for animals are at a disadvantage.
 So, the 14-year-old dog that caught your eye at the shelter, could actually be only 8 years old.

 There are a lot of benefits to adopting a senior pet… they come already trained (and if they don’t, you really can teach an old dog new tricks!).
 Seniors are also extremely grateful.
-They’ve had a tough life and all they want is to spend their remaining years being loved.
-With a good diet and lots of attention they can live longer than you might think (and having a young dog doesn’t necessarily guarantee you’ll have them any longer).
-And regards to having issues… well… who doesn’t!
+They’ve had a tough life and only want to spend their remaining years being loved.
+With a good diet and lots of attention, they can live longer than you might think (and having a young dog doesn’t necessarily guarantee you’ll have them any longer).
+And regarding issues… well… who doesn’t have some!

 My dog Murphy was a shelter dog with no chance.
 He was picked up by an animal control officer when he entered an LA county shelter.
 He was listed as a 13-year-old Pomeranian and was overlooked because of his age and color.
 The day he was scheduled to be euthanized the volunteer reached out to a local rescue group.